Inspire little explorers with junior membership

 Hide and seek

 Encourage kids to earn their explorer stripes by navigating a meandering maze.
 Try the winding labyrinth at Glendurgan Garden, Cornwall – it’s made from cherry laurel bushes and has seen 175 years of family fun.
-Race the little ones to find the hidden flowerpot people dotted around Mottistone Gardens on the Isle of Wight.
-Who’ll be the first to see Nanny McPea, Benedict Cucumberpatch and Allium Titchmarsh?
+Race the little ones to find the hidden flowerpot people dotted around Mottistone Gardens on the Isle of Wight, or help them build their own hideout in the Lion's Den at Erddig in Wales.

 Grow some grub